Road-Trip to ColoradoPosted: May 23, 2014

 After several suggestions to go there from local wedding guests, we drove up to the Red Rocks Amphitheater.
 Located between enormous rock boulders, this amphitheater is the most unique outdoor concert venue I have ever seen in person.
 There was no event going on at the time, so we were able to go into the theater and enjoy the calming views.

 We thoroughly enjoyed our Memorial Day weekend last year.
-We had a fantastic time visiting national parks, tasting different beers from Colorado, and celebrating with our friends.
+We had a fantastic time visiting national parks, exploring a beautiful city, and celebrating with our friends.
 We definitely want to take this trip again someday.